 The Village of Tinley Park is in the early stages of developing Freedom Pond, a naturalized detention basin to be located on eight acres of the Panduit property at the northeast corner of 175th Street and Ridgeland Avenue.
 Work will be performed by Dyer Construction and will begin early spring 2017.

-The purpose of the Legacy Pond is to provide for the storm water needs of the downtown Legacy District redevelopment.
+The purpose of Freedom Pond is to provide for the storm water needs of the downtown Legacy District redevelopment.
 Redevelopment creates new impervious surfaces which can increase the volume of storm water run-off.
 The run-off is controlled through a system of storm sewers and detention areas to prevent downstream flooding impacts.
 This pond will serve redevelopment projects in Downtown Tinley, including the former Central Middle School property and sites on North and South Streets.

 Naturalized detention basins have more functional value for the community because they help with water quality.
 They also provide a reduced initial cost, less land requirements, cheaper long-term maintenance, and are more aesthetic, with wildflowers and the birds that it will attract.